maddyb99/GINA/README.md

 ## GINA Flutter Model
 - This Folder contains a concept of this app made in Flutter
-- It tries to conceptualise our model of P2P device connections would work using Dart.
+- It tries to conceptualise our model of P2P device connections that would work using Dart.

 ## GINA Adobe XD
 - This folder contains a concept of this app Made in Adobe XD.